RobertTLange/gym-swarm/README.md

 Resetting the parameters of the environment:
 ![](gym_swarm/images/set_params.png)

+# TODO:
+    1. step function loops over all agents and checks for collisions.
+It might be more efficient to simply allow for collision between the fish/agent (also in the initialization) which is already punished by a repulsion reward.
+Would allow to vectorize the entire step over all agents.

 # Notes
 * Environment is especially suited for prototyping solutions to multi-agent RL problems which require communication.
 * Following format guide in https://github.com/openai/gym/tree/master/gym/envs#how-to-create-new-environments-for-gym.